-Federal law protects students from discrimination due to a disability that substantially limits a major life activity.
-If your student has a qualifying disability, an individualized Section 504 Plan will be developed and implemented to provide the needed supports so that your student can access his or her education as effectively as students without disabilities.
+Federal protects students law from discrimination due to a disability that substantially limits a major life activity.
+If your student has a qualifying disability, individualized Section 504 Plan will be developed and implemented to provide the needed supports so that your student can access his or her education as effectively as students without disabilities.